Public sector accessibility: today's the day

 Some clients just needed a helping hand with one particular aspect, like writing an accessibility statement or some training on using their content management system in a way which ensures content remains accessible.

 There is a wealth of material available online if you are interested in finding out more about accessibility.

-In addition, this official gov.uk accessibility guidance may be useful, and for fans of YouTube, this video created by Government Digital Services (GDS) also has more detail about what you need to do if you run a public sector digital service.
+In addition, this official gov.uk accessibility guidance may be useful, or view this video created by Government Digital Services (GDS) that has more detail about what you need to do if you run a public sector digital service.